microsoft/nutter/README.md

     testRunTitle: 'Publish Nutter results'
 ```

-In some scenarios, the notebooks under tests must be executed in a  is preconfigured test workspace that contains the necessary pre-requisites such as test data, tables or mounted points etc. In such scenarios, the pipeline must deploy the notebooks to the test workspace before Nutter can execute the tests.
+In some scenarios, the notebooks under tests must be executed in a  pre-configured test workspace, other than the development one, that contains the necessary pre-requisites such as test data, tables or mounted points.
+In such scenarios, you can use the pipeline to deploy the notebooks to the test workspace before executing the tests with Nutter.

 The following sample pipeline uses the Databricks CLI to publish the notebooks from triggering branch to the test workspace.